aws-samples/aws-security-hub-response-and-remediation/README.md

 #### Custom Playbooks (2 Playbooks):
 - **Send Findings to JIRA**
-    - A Lambda function calls the Systems Manager StartAutomationExecution API to run the Automation document `AWS-CreateJiraIssue` JIRA information is provided via Lambda env vars
+    - A Lambda function calls the Systems Manager StartAutomationExecution API to run the Automation document `AWS-CreateJiraIssue`, JIRA information is provided via Lambda env vars which will be sent to the Automation document.
+The title and description of the finding will be mapped into the Issue.
+Due to the findings being sent to an Issue Management system, a Note will not be added to the finding.
 - **Apply Patch Baseline**
     - A Lambda function calls the Systems Manager SendCommand API to invoke the `AWS-UpdateSSMAgent` and `AWS-RunPatchBaseline` Documents on the instance.
 Because you can realistically call this playbook from any finding that specifies AwsEc2Instance as its Resource.Type (GuardDuty findings, Inspector findings, 3rd party product findings) a Note will not be added.

 ### How do I perform response and remediation automatically?
 You can modify your CloudWatch Event to use the `Security Hub Findings - Imported` **detail-type** and specify the Title of the specific CIS Finding as shown below.
 When findings that match this pattern are encountered, they will invoke your Lambda function without having to specify a Custom Action in Security Hub.
 You can additional choose to filter down on other elements of the AWS Security Finding Format such as Product.Severity, Finding.Type or other elements to design automated remediation actions.
+With this setup, you would not need to trigger a Custom Action, and could delete them from the console, or remove it from the CFN.

 ```
  {